RickStrahl/BlogPosts/2026-05/Getting-the-Client-IP-Address-in-ASP-NET-Core/GettingTheClientIpAddressInAspNetCore.md

 HttpContext?.Connection?.RemoteIpAddress
 ```

-but I never remember to look on the context object as I expect it to be on the Request :smile:.
+but I never remember to look on the context object as I expect it to be on the Request 😄.

 It's also useful to remember that if requests are proxied, we need to return the **forwarded IP address**, rather than the proxy's IP Address.
 Finally, in most cases you'd likely want the ipv4 address rather than an IPv6 address.